 A pull out emergency panel can be used for larger panels where Safeglass is just not strong enough.
 Safeglass is great on smaller panels but becomes unstable over larger sizes since it is designed to be easy to break.
-On large panels (over about 260 x 160mm) it is weak and will break too easily.
+On large panels (over 265 x 175mm) it is weak and will break too easily.

 To combat this, we have developed a stronger Safeglass, called Safeglass PS.
 It is much stronger – so much so, that it is too difficult to break.
 We have to make it weaker.
 One way to do this is to cut grooves into the part so that it breaks in specific places.